mbeddr/mps-platform-docs/src/doc/docs/aspects/editor.md

 ## Languages

+Many languages were developed over the years that help with creating better editor.
+Most of the language contain custom editor cells that you can use the same way as standard cells such as constant or collections cells.
+You only need to import the corresponding language in the editor aspect.

 !!! hint "I need a specific graphical notation/feature for the editor."

     Have a look at the [complete extension list](https://jetbrains.github.io/MPS-extensions/extensions/all/#editor) from {{ mps_extensions() }}.